juerslab/maker-auto_gradient_equilibration/README.md

 # Auto Gradient Equilibration
 This project aims to simplify the equilibration of macromolecular crystals to new solutions, by minimizing the pipetting required.

-Crystals are placed into a small reservoir and the reservoir solution is slowly changed over time.
+Crystals are placed into a small (~40 µL) reservoir and the reservoir solution is slowly changed over time.

 The project uses an open source syringe pumping system located here:  https://github.com/pachterlab/poseidon